 - Plan your new kitchen around how the rest of your home is styled.

 Once you’ve done all of that, it’s time to get started on the actual project.
 Most of the time, this will be the demolition of your existing kitchen.
-Get rid of everything from the cabinets to the vinyl floors and everything in between.
+If you do need to then get rid of everything from the cabinets to the vinyl floors and everything in between.
 You can recycle your old appliances and some of your fixtures, but everything else should be taken to the tip.

 Replace Outdated Plumbing